June Robles

-June Cecilia Robles (Tucson, June 11, 1927 – Tucson, September 2, 2014) was a notable kidnapping victim from Tucson, Arizona.
+June Cecilia Robles (June 11, 1927 – September 2, 2014) was a notable kidnapping victim from Tucson, Arizona.
 Though she survived her ordeal, the person or persons responsible for her abduction were never apprehended.

 Personal life

-June Robles came from a prominent Tucson family. was the daughter of Fernando Robles, owner of the Robles Electric Company.
+June Robles came from a prominent Tucson family, and was the daughter of Fernando Robles, owner of the Robles Electric Company.
 Her grandfather, Bernabe Robles, was one of Tucson's wealthiest citizens.
 Her mother was Helen Robles, and she had one other sister, Sylvia Ann, who was not named in press reports.
-She was also the niece of Carlos Robles who, at the time of her abduction, was the Assistant County Attorney for Pima County, Arizona, and also a distant relative of U.S. Olympic weightlifter, Sarah Robles.
+She was also the niece of Carlos Robles who, at the time of her abduction, was the Assistant County Attorney for Pima County, Arizona, and also a distant relative of U.S. Olympic weightlifter, Sarah Robles. and Dallas architect Celeste Clayton.

 Kidnapping

 Disappearance

 Six-year-old June was taken by an unidentified man on April 25, 1934 at 3:00 pm.
 The man was described by witnesses as wearing glasses and as dirty and emaciated.
 She unwillingly entered the stranger's Ford sedan outside Roskruge School.
 Witness Marguerite Smith saw the event as she was picking up her son from the school, but assumed it was a family matter and decided not to interfere.
 June had been walking home from school and was on her way to the home of her aunt, Mrs. Herman F. Kengla, when she was abducted.